Skip to main content

 Writing Skills - How to Make Complex Sentences in Writing

 Complex Sentences Are you tired of writing simple, bland sentences?
 Do you want to take your writing to the next level by mastering complex sentence structures?
 If so, read on!
 In this blog post, we will teach you how to make complex sentences in your writing.
-By following our tips and techniques, you will be able to create more interesting and engaging sentences that will impress!
+By following our tips and techniques, you will be able to write better in English and create more interesting and engaging sentences that will impress!
 How to write a complex sentence structure using a clause Here is an example sentence related to a typical writing topic – traffic congestion.
 Building wider roads can solve traffic congestion because it allows traffic to move more easily.
 Sentence analysis There are two main parts to this simple sentence: the problem (traffic congestion) and the solution (building wider roads).
 Why is writing complex sentences an important skill?
-For example, in the IELTS Writing Test, if you want to score band 6 then you need to “use a mix of simple and complex sentence forms” and if you want to
+For example, in the IELTS Writing Test, if you want to score band 6 then you need to “use a mix of simple and complex senten...

 IELTS Grammar | more comparisons